The Last Adam

 Mark and John are so different because they come from two very different traditions.
 Jesus had Jewish and Gentile followers.
 In the Jewish tradition, he was a prophet, and ‘Son of God’ meant ‘King of the Jews.’
 To Gentiles, the Son of God had a literal meaning as God’s firstborn child.
 The Jewish Jesus was a human prophet and perhaps a resistance leader, while the Gentile Jesus was an eternal godlike being, the Firstborn of Creation.
 Most of the confusion stems from these differences, which reveal a controversy in the early Church that Paul successfully resolved.
 Mark and John are the best historical sources about Jesus’ life, but they have different perspectives.
 And the final version of the Gospel of John has undergone several revisions.

 Writing a Gospel was an intellectual challenge for talented writers who could combine scraps of information, symbols and signs to compose high-level literature.
 Without social media, scribes could dedicate their entire lives to such a project.
 And others could dedicate lifetimes to finding out what those writers meant, so, if we wish to do so, we can read countless commentaries by experts.
 The Jews and the Muslims also have them.
 Jesus also contributed to the confusion.
 Well-known are the parables, stories that Jesus told to convey an underlying message.
-By saying something and meaning something else, Jesus often left his audience confused, including his disciples.
-Even today, the central question is: Was Jesus merely human or was he godlike?
+By saying one thing and meaning another, Jesus often left his audience, including his disciples, confused.
+Even today, the central question remains: was Jesus merely human, or godlike?
 In either case, he is enigmatic.

 Jesus’ deeds had religious significance, which is why we read that he had twelve disciples.
 Twelve stands for perfection or authority in government.
 Jacob had twelve sons who represented the twelve tribes of Israel.
 Jesus likely didn’t have twelve disciples.
 And Jesus supposedly spent forty days in the desert.
 The number forty signifies new life, growth and transformation.
 The rain of the Great Flood lasted forty days and nights.
 If Jesus went to the desert, then it was probably not for forty days.
 According to the Bible, God created the world in six days and rested on the seventh.
 The number seven also signifies completion and perfection.
 And Jesus said ‘I am’ seven times in the Gospel of John, supposedly implying he was godlike.
 If he said it, then he probably didn’t say it seven times.
 And the scripture tells us that Jesus rose from the dead after three days.
 This number represents divine wholeness, completeness and perfection.
 If Jesus had returned from the dead, it would probably not have been after three days.